 - Only closest relatives can visit once a week, through a glass window and by means of a telephone.

 - No association with other prisoners is allowed except with those held in the same cell.

 Kadri Gürsel: in detention since 31 Oct 2016

 Veteran journalist Kadri Gürsel is one of nine media workers from the daily newspaper Cumhuriyet who were imprisoned last November.
 He has had a 30 year career focusing mainly on international relations.
 Now, he is accused of terrorism offences over a column he wrote in July, shortly before the attempted coup, entitled ‘Erdoğan wants to be our father’.

 In the piece Gürsel wrote that Erdoğan wants to impose himself forcefully on the population, suggesting that the way to deal with this was to reject him and rebel, rather like Mohamed Bouazizi in Tunisia who set himself on fire, sparking a revolution which led to the toppling of Ben Ali, the former president.
 Gürsel told the court it was written in dark humour.

 Imagine, for a moment, a world with no free media.
 What would it be like?
 Limited information about the world around us.
-Limited exposure to diverse analysis.
-Limited ability to hold institutions and governments to account in an open and transparent way.
+Lack of exposure to diverse analysis and, as a result, diminished ability to hold institutions and governments to account in an open and transparent way.

-A free media is an essential component of any functioning, pluralist society.
+A vibrant and pluralistic media is essential to the enjoyment of other human rights by all members of society.
 It is a crucial vehicle for exercising the right to freedom of expression which includes the right to seek and receive information and ideas of all kinds.
 A free media is essential to hold the powerful to account for their actions.

-Turkey’s independent media is not dead yet, but it has been gravely wounded.
 This crackdown must end.
 Journalists and other media workers must be freed from extensive and punitive pre-trial detention.
-They must be allowed to do their job because journalism is not a crime.
+They must be allowed to carry out their work because journalism is not a crime.